samueleffiongjacob/FRONT-END-HTML-SASS-BOOTRAP-TAILWIND/pure javascript/images/projects/Readme.md

   }
 }

-const person1 = new Person('Samuel ', 'Jacob', 250, 'Nigeria', 'Akwa Ibom')
+const person1 = new Person('Samuel ', 'Jacob', 250, 'Nigeria', 'Nigeria')
 const person2 = new Person('Lidiya', 'Tekle', 28, 'Nigeria', 'Espoo')

 console.log(person1.getScore) // We do not need parenthesis to call a getter method